PySysLink/PySysLinkBase/README.md

   Manages the simulation execution.
 It processes the model’s blocks over time, handles the simulation time steps, and directs the simulation workflow.

 - **IBlockFactory**
   An interface for factories that create concrete simulation blocks.
 This allows the simulation engine to remain decoupled from specific block implementations.
-Each pluging can define its own derived class of **ISimulationBlock**, and register a concrete implementation of **IBlockFactory** to create them.
+Each plugin can define its own derived class of **ISimulationBlock**, and register a concrete implementation of **IBlockFactory** to create them.

-- **BlockTypeSupportPlugingLoader**
+- **BlockTypeSupportPluginLoader**
   Responsible for dynamically loading plug‑ins (BlockTypeSupports) that extend the simulation engine with new block types.

 - **PortsAndSignalValues (Port, InputPort, OutputPort, SignalValue, UnknownTypeSignalValue)**